justinas/website/content/posts/go-16-release-party.md

 ### Hey Gophers !!

-Go 1.6 is expected to ship mid-February and we are happy to anounce we are joining the global community by hosting a release party in Vilnius.
+Go 1.6 is expected to ship mid-February and we are happy to announce we are joining the global community by hosting a release party in Vilnius.

 ### Agenda